 SLING: The sling has 2 components: sling and waist portion.
 The sling should be worn at all times when you are up and walking around.
 While you are sitting/resting, you may remove the sling as long as your upper arm/shoulder stays near your body.
 You may take off the entire sling up to 3 times daily to bend and straighten your elbow while keeping your shoulder near your body.
 The waist portion of the sling does not need to be worn while you are laying down to sleep.
 It should be on when up and walking or when seated for longer periods of time.
+The sling is normally used for 4 weeks unless instructed otherwise.

 MOTIONS TO AVOID: Do not lift shoulder out in front of body, out to your side, or reach behind your back until your physical therapist has progressed you to that point in therapy.
-Usually, it is 6 weeks before you'll be moving the shoulder on your own.
+Usually, it is 4-6 weeks before you'll be moving the shoulder on your own.
 It is ok to bend/straighten your elbow and use your hand to do things like typing (as long as your shoulder stays near your body).
+For example, you should put a computer keyboard in your lap instead of reaching out on a table for your keyboard).
 Initially in therapy, your therapist will do "passive motions," which means your muscles won't be doing the work.
 This protects your surgical repair and allows your body to heal.

-SLEEPING: Please try to wear the sling while you are sleeping for 6 weeks after surgery- this provides good support to the shoulder.
+SLEEPING: Please try to wear the sling while you are sleeping for 4 weeks after surgery- this provides good support to the shoulder.
 You may remove the sling to sleep if you are too uncomfortable, but try to keep your shoulder near your body (placing pillows around and behind the shoulder may help).
 Some people find it more comfortable to sleep upright (in a recliner chair) for a few days to weeks after surgerythis is optional.